pierreforstmann/pg_log_statements/README.md

 ### Using filter mode

-To enable `log_statement` parameter for new server process started by a specific application, run:
+To enable `log_statement` parameter for new server process started by some specific application, run:

 `select pgls_filter('application_name', 'your_application');`